 The start of the new year the ongoing replacement of windows in a large period property in Abingdon keeps our site staff busy along with works to sound proof the floor on the second floor.
 We have also been involved with some very interesting timber wall panelling in Banbury.
 Our manufacture of briquettes produced from wood shavings has been a source of entertainment for visitors to the workshop.
 One briquette is equal to ten times its volume of loose shavings, they pop out of the machine like large magic.

 September saw the introduction of two new apprentices Alfie Comer and Jago Downs to complement our ongoing training program.
-Our two fitters Baz and Ross both attended asbestos awareness courses with Ross also attending a ‘On-Site Emergency First Aid Course’.

 Having spent several hours negotiating, our estimator Ken Gelder was thrilled to receive an order for 20 large double glazed traditional sash windows to be manufactured together and then fitted over the next 6 months.
 With our new workshop, we are able to store items until they are required on site.